Many or all companies we feature compensate us. Compensation and editorial

 Some scammers pretend to be lawyers or say they’re affiliated with a legitimate legal group.
 Then, they claim to be organizing a lawsuit or legal settlement to help you get out of your timeshare.
 They may even say you’re already eligible for compensation.

-But there’s a catch: you need to pay legal fees or processing charges first.
+But there’s a catch: You need to pay legal fees or processing charges first.

 Once you pay, the updates stop.
 And no lawsuit ever existed.